ValMilkevich/code-conf.com/_events/code-sthlm-2016.md

     abstract: >
       In this session you'll learn novel techniques that help you make sense of large codebases.
 You'll learn to identify the code that really matters for your ability to maintain a system, how to prioritize improvements and even evaluate your architecture based on how you actually work with the code.
 We'll also cover the people side of programming as you learn to mine social information such as communication paths, developer knowledge and hotspots.
 All techniques are based on software evolution.
 They use data from the most underused informational source that we have in our industry: our version-control system.
 Each point is illustrated with a case study from a real-world project.

-  perarnoldblaasmo:
-    title: Doing development of HW/SW tools using Continuous Development
-    abstract: >
-      In Microchip we try to use Continuous Development to develop HW/SW tools and applications when inventing new microchips.
-Looking at challenges, solutions and experiences in a global development environment.

   dmitrybuzdin:
     title: Continuous Testing at Scale
     abstract: >